achingono/achingono.github.io/src/content/post/integrate-container-apps-api-management-bicep/index.md

 image: "cover.png"
 ---

-While working on the [Reddog Microservices Integration Application Sample](https://github.com/Azure-Samples/app-templates-microservices-integration), my objective was to demonstrate a development scenario that uses [Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview) to integrate [Azure API Management](https://azure.microsoft.com/products/api-management/) with [Azure Container Apps](https://azure.microsoft.com/services/container-apps/).
+While working on the [Reddog Microservices Integration Application Sample](https://github.com/Azure-Samples/app-templates-microservices-integration), our objective was to demonstrate a development scenario that uses [Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview) to integrate [Azure API Management](https://azure.microsoft.com/products/api-management/) with [Azure Container Apps](https://azure.microsoft.com/services/container-apps/).

+> **DISCLAIMER:** This project is not my original work.
+The repository leverages the [Reddog codebase](https://github.com/Azure/reddog-code) and the [Reddog Container Apps](https://github.com/Azure/reddog-containerapps) bicep modules generously contributed by the Cloud Native Global Black Belt Team.
+I do not own any rights to the project an do not take credit for any of the amazing design work done by the team.

 - **[Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview)** is a domain-specific language (DSL) that uses declarative syntax to deploy Azure resources.